GOP donor pays $1M to deploy South Dakota national guard

 “We don’t need this donation and whether it’s legal or not, it’s a terrible idea because it looks like our guardsmen are being used as political pawns,” said South Dakota state Sen. Reynold Nesiba, a Democrat.

-Noem's spokesman Ian Fury said the money would help alleviate the cost to taxpayers of deploying the 50-person contingent, adding that it could legally be accepted into a state fund designated for responding to emergencies and disasters.
-South Dakota currently has a budget surplus, something Noem has boasted about.
+Noem's spokesman Ian Fry said the money could legally be accepted into a state fund designated for responding to emergencies, alleviating costs to taxpayers.
+South Dakota currently has a budget surplus, which Noem has boasted about.

+Fry disputed the suggestion that Johnson’s donation motivated deployment of the 50-person contingent.
+The state would have sent the guard without it, he said.

+Noem herself took to social media Wednesday, arguing the state has a history of relying on private donors.
+But those projects have typically been focused on local projects — like an events complex at the state fair grounds — not deploying the National Guard.

 South Dakota state law suggests that's not the way such donations are intended to be used.
 The law states that the fund can only be used “to meet special emergency requirements of the Division of Emergency Management,” an agency tasked with preparing the state for natural disasters or other emergencies.